Ecola State Park in Oregon

 Ecola State Park Map, Courtesy of Oregon State Parks Department

-THINGS TO DO AT ECOLA STATE PARK
+THINGS TO DO IN ECOLA STATE PARK

 From the north end of Cannon Beach, the entrance road winds through stands of Sitka spruce before arriving at the pay station.
 Ecola State Park Road provides access to two day-use areas with parking, viewpoints, picnic areas and bathroom facilities.
 Bring a picnic and plan to spend a half day visiting the park.